INDUSTRY INSIGHTS

 WHAT DROVE ATTENDANCE VARIANCE

 Attendance variance in 2025 was not evenly distributed.
-Larger gaps between projected and actual attendance were concentrated around a few factors.
+There are larger gaps concentrated around a few factors between projected and actual attendance.

 Common characteristics of higher-variance games included: